 1993 brought a lot of things that are now forever ingrained into the Pop Culture landscape.
-Millions journey to and get engaged at the top of the Empire State Building because of Tom Hanks and Meg Ryan’s rom-com hit “Sleepless in Seattle”.
-‘The Truth was finally out there’ when The X-Files first aired or how about Bill Murray’s continuously looping “Groundhog Day”.
+Millions journey to get engaged at the top of the Empire State Building because of Tom Hanks and Meg Ryan’s rom-com hit “Sleepless in Seattle”.
+‘The Truth was finally out there’ when The X-Files first aired and Bill Murray’s continuously looping “Groundhog Day” made us fear waking up doing the same thing over and over.
 Jurassic Park beat E.T. to become the highest-grossing film at that time.
 Nirvana was a musical guest on Saturday Night Live’s fall season premiere which was hosted by Charles Barkley.
 Shall I go on?
 No?
 I didn’t think so but while we’re hinting around at the cultural influence that Saturday Night Live had during the 90s; and the fact that the powerhouse pushed out Pop Culture hits in 1993…like the sequel to Wayne’s World.
 Wayne Campbell and Garth Algar returned to the big screen in 1993.
 “Party on Wayne.”
 “Party on Garth.”
 We found them filming their public-access television show inside of an abandoned factory building in Aurora, Illinois but after an Aerosmith concert, Wayne’s life is forever changed.
 Jim Morrison and a weird naked Indian comes to Wayne in a dream and tells them to organize a major music festival.
 He instructs them that they must hire and find his former roadie, Del Preston.
 Del Preston was a roadie for some of the biggest names in the Rock n Roll business and he tells them a story about Ozzy in which he says:

 So there I am, in Sri Lanka, formerly Ceylon, at about 3 o’clock in the morning, looking for one thousand brown M&Ms to fill a brandy glass, or Ozzy wouldn’t go on stage that night.
 So, Jeff Beck pops his head ’round the door, and mentions there’s a little sweets shop on the edge of town.
 So – we go.
 And – it’s closed.
 So there’s me, and Keith Moon, and David Crosby, breaking into that little sweets shop, eh.
 Well, instead of a guard dog, they’ve got this bloody great big Bengal tiger.
 I managed to take out the tiger with a can of mace, but the shop owner and his son… that’s a different story altogether.
 I had to beat them to death with their own shoes.
 Nasty business, really.
 But, sure enough, I got the M&Ms, and Ozzy went on stage and did a great show.